roseTech/storycoder.dev/Johanns_Harp/Johanns_Harp_Story.md

 <div data-solution="1.059463"></div>

-He would make an instrument with 88 different notes, and one should be allow to play it silently (piano) and loud (forte) like the animals, a piano fortissimo instrument.

 Hints

+1. The solution is the *more* precise factor
+2. If the factor is 6%, the result is 2.01 (as noted in the story), somewhat too high
+3. If the factor would be 5%, the result is 1.8, too low
+4. `+ 6%` is the same as `* 106%`
-1. The number 98765.1234567 has 7 digits, after the floating point
+5. The number 98765.1234567 has 7 digits, after the floating point
-2. There are 13 strings mentioned, but the first one, is just the base string
+6. There are 13 strings mentioned, but the first one, is just the base string

-3. `+ 6%` is the same as `* 106%`
+With this knew knowledge Johann would make an instrument with 88 different notes.
+One should be allow to play it silently (piano) and loud (forte) like the animals, a piano fortissimo instrument.